Movies-By-the-Sea/mbts-backend/endpoints.md

 | 4            | analytics | Has access to IG analytics routes                                        |
 | 5            | admin     | Has master access to all routes and can revoke levels                    |

-When an account is created, a UID corresponding to it are generated.
-When using any route, pass in the UID as a request body to authorize your request.

 __NOTE__ : Get in touch to create your user account and access the API.

-### Auth ID Tokens

-These tokens are used to validate whether the user can use the API or not.
-This would soon be depriciated once the accounts are connected to the database.

 ---

 ## Testing Route
+**ACCESS LEVEL : None**
-This is just to check whether the server is running correctly or not. **ACCESS LEVEL : None**
+This is just to check whether the server is running correctly or not.
 ```
 GET /
-    &auth_id={auth-id-token}&uid={access-token-uid}
 ```
 JSON Response: